ananthsethuraman/tsne/README.md

 Computing the y's such that both Sentences 3 and 4 are correct seems to be too hard a thing to do.

 tSNE picks the former.
-That is to say, tSNE depicts the relationship of "is close to" with a fair amount of fidelty. tSNE does not (in general) depict the relationship of "is far from" with fidelity.
+That is to say, tSNE depicts the relationship of "is close to" with a considerable amount of fidelty. tSNE depicts the relationship of "is far from" with only a small amount of fidelity.

+## Precaution

+In the last paragraph, the phrase "only a small amount of fidelity" needs to be undersood carefully.
+Suppose that x2 and x3 are far away from x1.
+We would expect y2 and y3 to be far away from y1.
+It would be glaring mistake if either y2 or y3 were close to y1. tSNE will not make that sort of glaring mistake.

+Nevertheless, tSNE will lose some fine-level detail concerning x2 and x3.
+For example, suppose that distance between x1 and x3 is 10 times the distance between x1 and x2. tSNE could compute the y's such that the distance between y1 and y3 could be be only 1.5 times the distance between y1 and y2.

 ## tSNE is Similar to a Map